masha312/figma-variables-starter/README.md

 - go Toolbar > Resources > Plugins > Variables Boilerplate
 - click to toggle individual options
-- click "Toggle All" to toggle an entire group
+- click "Toggle all" to toggle an entire group
 - click "Create" to create variables

 To view the created variables: